forvaidya/gerrit-helpers/README.md

 # gerrit-helpers
-A helper functions to create topic branch and post review to Gerrit
+A helper functions to create topic branch and post review to Gerrit.

+**This is tested on Windows, Git-Bash, ubuntu 16+ and Centos 7+**

 ## Installation